DRAFT. Last Updated 03 April 2020

 ‘Luftwaffe Night Fighter Combat Claims 1939-1945’.
 Authors: John Foreman, Johannes Matthews and Simon Parry (2004).
 ISBN 0-9538061-4-6.
 Copy bought 2018.
 The definitive list of claims submitted by Luftwaffe night fighter pilots for Allied aircraft shot down in WW2.

-‘Nachtjagd Combat Archive – 1944 Part 1 (1 January to 15 March)’.
-One of a series of books covering WW2.
-Author: Theo Boiten (2019).
-ISBN 978-1-906592-60-8.
-Copy bought 2019.
-A comprehensive operational history of the German night fighter force on all fronts and an analysis of all claims including Flak units against RAF Bomber Command.
+‘Nachtjagd Combat Archive – 1944′.
+Author: Theo Boiten.
+A series of books covering the operational history of the German night fighter force in WW2 on all fronts and an analysis of all claims including Flak units against RAF Bomber Command.
 I bought the following editions:

 ‘MI9: Escape and Evasion’ by M.R.D.
 Foot and J.M.
 Langley.
 ISBN-13: 978-1849541312.
 First published May 1979.